file-format/Docs/en/image/tiff.md

 # TIFF File Format Specifications #

+TIFF file format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
 A TIFF file begins with an 8-byte header where the bytes are number from 0 to N. The largest possible TIFF file is 2**32 bytes in length.
 The file begins with an 8-byte image file header that points to an image file directly (IFD).
 An IFD contains information about the image as well as pointers to the actual image data.

 ### File Header ###